Parent Guide For Preventing Child Molestation & Sexual Abuse

 Parent Resource: Think First & Stay Safe™ Parent Guide

 Talking about sexual exploitation is an uncomfortable subject for most parents and caregivers.
 The 20-page illustrated Think First & Stay Safe™ Parent Guide is designed with this in mind.
-The Parent Guide gives parents and guardians current, relevant personal safety information - including proven prevention strategies - to sit down and share with youngsters.
+The Parent Guide gives parents and guardians current, relevant personal safety information - including proven prevention strategies - to sit down and share with youngsters, age-appropriately.
 The Parent Guide provides the words and illustrations to ease personal safety discussions.

 The Parent Guide is heralded by parents, educators and law enforcement alike as the ultimate resource for keeping youngsters safe from sexual exploitation.
 It also comprehensively addresses abduction, Internet luring, bullying, harassment (electronic and offline), drugs, and school violence.
 The Guide is continually updated to reflect the latest issues and safety concerns facing today's youngsters.